Lee Young-hee (designer): Fashion

-Lee Young Hee also designed hanbok for the first ladies of South Korea such as, Lee Soon-ja, Kim Ok-sook, and also Kim Yoon-ok, first lady to previous president Lee Myung Bak, who was in office during rrom 2008 until 2013.
+Lee Young Hee also designed hanbok for the first ladies of South Korea such as, Lee Soon-ja, Kim Ok-sook, and Kim Yoon-ok, first lady to previous president Lee Myung Bak, who was in office during rrom 2008 until 2013.

+Her work is known to influence major designers and brands, such as the late Karl Lagerfeld, Dior, and Carolina Herrera.
+(See Dior and Carolina Herrara's respective spring 2011 collections.)